How to Become a Military Counselor

 6. Continue your education and stay up to date on military counseling trends and changes

-Counseling services within the military are also provided to military families.
+Counseling services are also provided to military families.
 Military OneSource provides non-medical counseling to help military personnel and their families navigate the military lifestyle and the challenges that they may face.
-These services include addressing marital problems, parenting, stress management, and grief and/or loss to include a few.
+These services include addressing marital problems, parenting, stress management, and grief or loss, among other concerns.

-The U.S. military employs counselors, case workers, and psychologists in a variety of roles with various levels of education and training to provide a host of support options for our military personnel and their families.
+The U.S. military employs counselors, caseworkers, and psychologists in a variety of roles, with varying levels of education and training, to provide a range of support options for our military personnel and their families.
 In many cases, a military counselor will work as part of a team that may include social workers, psychologists, medical officers, chaplains, personnel specialists, and commanders.

 Sponsored Online Counseling Programs